SAP-samples/teched2022-IN280/exercises/ex2/ex24/readme.md

-# Display the deployment exception
+# Exercise 2.4 - Display the deployment exception

 In this exercise you will check whether the deployment exception is displayed in *Integration & Exception Monitoring*.